Green's functions of and emission into discrete anisotropic and hyperbolic baths: formalism and setup

-The emitter dynamics are therefore entirely determined through $G,$ and chiefly through $\omega(\mathbf{k})$ and $\Delta.$ Whilst we present our results in the context of QEs coupled to tight-binding lattices, we note that qualitative phenomena are observable \cite{wave_propa} and systematically reproducible \cite{latticecontinuum} in continuum media, including ultracold gases \cite{gas_lattice,quantum_chem}, photonic crystals \cite{binding_photonic,tight_photonic,crystal_lattice_bic}, and acoustic meta-crystals \cite{acoustic_crystal,acoustic_crystal_two}.
-In particular we emphasize that our investigation applies generally to waves in linear and periodic media.
+Up to scaling, the emitter dynamics are therefore entirely determined through $G,$ and chiefly through $\omega(\mathbf{k})$ and $\Delta.$ Whilst we present our results in the context of emitters coupled to tight-binding lattices, we note that qualitative phenomena are observable \cite{wave_propa} and systematically reproducible \cite{latticecontinuum} in continuum media, including ultracold gases \cite{gas_lattice,quantum_chem}, photonic crystals \cite{binding_photonic,tight_photonic,crystal_lattice_bic}, and acoustic meta-crystals \cite{acoustic_crystal,acoustic_crystal_two}.
+In particular we emphasize that our investigation applies generally in linear and periodic media.
+To concretely illustrate results in the following we consider the tight-binding anisotropic square lattice shown in Fig.~\ref{fig:initialcompare}(a).
+The nearest neighbour coupling strength is given by $J_{x(y)}$ for coupling in the $x (y)$ direction along lattice vectors $\mathbf{a}_{x} = a\hat{\mathbf{x}}$ $(\mathbf{a}_{y} = a\hat{\mathbf{y}})$.
+The dispersion is then given by $\omega(\mathbf{k}) = 2(J_{x}\cos(k_{x}a) + J_{y}\cos(k_{y}a))$, and we set the emitter to be located at the origin $\mathbf{0} = (0,0)$. \\